MuddSub/MuddSub/README.md

 ```
 catkin build muddsub_sim
 ```
 This may take a few minutes!
+Note: If you didn't install `ros-melodic-uwsim`, you can still build, but with `catkin build muddsub_primary` instead.
+This builds everything but the simulator.